Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/file-permissions-faq.md

 On the right of each member's name, you can click/tap **Editor** > **Remove** to revoke access.

 >[!NOTE] **Access  cannot be automatically revoked.**  Users who have already opened the file even once, are added as *Editors* and their access will not be automatically revoked with changing the file permissions to the more restrictive type.
-So, if you change a file's permissions from *Only Members Can Access* to *Owner Gives Access* make sure you check for *Editors* in **Member Access** and revoke their permissions if necessary.
+So, if you change a file's permissions from *Automatic Access* to *Request Access* make sure you check for *Editors* in **Member Access** and revoke their permissions if necessary.

 ### How do file permissions work in the discussions and the chat?